 There could also be opportunities for law firms to consider as follows:

 Third party managed accounts where the SRA will allow client monies to be held at a bank in the name of a third party.
 Whilst there is strict criteria for the providers of this service, there is no restriction on the types of monies that can be held.
 In this respect, firms should consider any benefit from the efficiencies, against whether there is a loss of control, by contracting out these services;

-> Possibly more attractive rates of interest can be achieved given that the new 2019 Rules simply state that “client money is available on demand unless you agree an alternative arrangement in writing with the client….”!
+Possibly more attractive rates of interest can be achieved given that the new 2019 Rules simply state that “client money is available on demand, which might mean immediately so take care, unless you agree an alternative arrangement in writing with the client….”!
 This should suggest an added flexibility on how client monies are banked.
 As such, a review of products available that attract higher rates of interest in breakable deposits and other opportunities for holding large amounts of long-term deposits will no doubt be worthy of review.
 I do not pretend that we are going back to the good old days of the higher levels of client account interest received, but many firms will be grateful for even marginal gains in this area;

-> Firms will need to be updating their own systems notes and ensuring processes are fully understood by Accounts teams around these changes and particularly the definition regarding prescriptive timelines in respect of transfer of costs, banking cheques etc, which were previously required to be “without delay”, but this is now replaced with “promptly”.
+Firms will need to be updating their own systems notes and ensuring processes are fully understood by Accounts teams around these changes and particularly the definition regarding prescriptive timelines in respect of transfer of costs, banking cheques etc, which were previously required to be “without delay”, but this is now replaced with “promptly”.
 The SRA acknowledge that this requires the exercise of judgement, but we recommend that the aforementioned systems and internal processes documentation stipulate the definition of “promptly” in respect of all areas where there was previously a prescriptive timeline;